SAGUARO NATIONAL PARK

 "Saguaro Corners. ...".
 Saguaro Corners Restaurant is across the road from the entrance to Saguaro NP East.
 View on the postcard is of Saguaro NP East.
 Color printed postcard.
 Dates from circa 1970s.

 "Saguaros, Saguaro National Monument, Arizona, 1941, by Ansel Adams (American, 1902-1984.
 National Archives and Records Administration".
-Black & white chrome-style postcard published by Running Press Book Publishers.
+Black & white chrome-style continental-size postcard published by Running Press Book Publishers.
 Published in 1992.

 "Saguaro National Park. ...
 Our National Parks".
-Color printed postcard.
+Color printed continental-size postcard.
 Distributed by Americans For National Parks.
 Printed by GoGorillaMedia.com.
 Dates from about 2002-04.
 This is a modern postcard used for a mail-in campaign to then Director Fran P. Mainella to request more money for the National Park Service budget.

-Saguaro National Park Passport Cancellation Stamps
+Saguaro National Park Passport Cancellation Stamps and Bonus Stamps

 BOOKS: